koh-gt/electrs-fec/README.md

 # to install rust
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 # if you dont have curl
+sudo apt-get install curl  # do not use snap - if you did, use    sudo snap remove curl

 sudo apt install cargo